Man accused in fatal chase, crash that killed Kansas woman - NewsBreak

 Related

 RILEY COUNTY—A man died in an accident just before 4:30p.m.
 Saturday in Riley County.
-The Kansas Highway Patrol reported a 2015 Ford F150 driven by Brian J. Butts, 60, Bridgeton, Missouri, was westbound on Interstate 70 just before Tallgrass Road.
-The pickup crossed the center median continued through the...
+The Kansas Highway Patrol reported a 2015 Ford F150 driven by Brian J. Butts,60, Bridgeton, Missouri, was westbound on Interstate 70 just before Tallgrass Road.
+The pickup crossed the center median continued through the eastbound...

 5 Kan. police officers cleared in fatal shooting